Getting a mortgage if you're disabled and on benefits

 you have now bought your own home and are applying for housing cost payments to pay your mortgage interest.

 In this case you may only get the same amount in housing cost payments as you previously received in housing benefit.
 However, this restriction should not be applied if you are buying a house more suited to the needs of a disabled person than the one you currently live in.

 How do I apply?

 When you apply for benefits you'll need to include in your application exact details of your mortgage and housing costs to get the extra payments.
 You'll need proof of your income, details of your financial situation and any related paperwork.
 Your lender will also need to complete forms confirming the details of your loan.
 The section on benefits has more information on how to apply.

-If you are already receiving these benefits but are not getting any extra payments towards your housing costs, contact your local Jobcentre Plus office or the Pension Service and ask them to send you a form.
+If you are already receiving these benefits but are not getting any extra payments towards your housing costs, make sure you inform them.
 Call the Benefits Enquiry line on 0800 882 200 or textphone 0800 24 33 55 for general advice or to ask for leaflets and claim forms.

 When you receive your first housing cost payment, it will be backdated to the date you first applied.
 This payment will be made straight to your mortgage lender.
 Make sure your mortgage lender knows that this will happen and that they don't charge you an early redemption penalty for paying too much into your mortgage!

 I'm claiming housing cost payments - how do I repay the capital?

 If you are claiming housing cost payments or have an interest only mortgage, you'll still need to think about how to pay back the capital.
 You may do this by:

 paying into an endowment or Individual Savings Account (ISA) fund